 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

 - Sweetener: I used Truvia can sugar blend to make it with less sugar.
-To make it paleo, use coconut sugar, honey or maple syrup.
-For vegan do not use honey.
+To make it paleo, use coconut sugar, honey, or maple syrup.
+For vegan preparation, do not use honey.

 - Cinnamon: Nutmeg or even pumpkin spice is a great alternative here.

-- Toasted pecans: You can really use whatever nuts you have on hand (walnuts would also be delicious).
-If you want to opt for nut-free, toasted coconut would work really well as a topping.
+- Toasted pecans: You can use whatever nuts you have on hand (walnuts would also be delicious).
+Toasted coconut would work as a nut-free topping.

-- Crushed pineapple: Do not skip this ingredient as it lends and incredible amount of moisture to the recipe.
-Feel free to add in some raisins if you like them and want the additional sweetness.
+- Crushed pineapple: Do not skip this ingredient since it adds incredible moisture to the recipe.
+Feel free to add some raisins if you like them and want the sweetness.

 - Eggs: To make vegan, use an egg replacer or substitute with applesauce.

-- Butter: May opt for coconut oil or vegan butter if making vegan.
+- Butter: Swap for coconut oil or vegan butter if making it vegan.

 How to Make This Recipe

-- Measure out dry ingredients and mix together.
+- Measure out dry ingredients and mix them together.
 Set aside.

 Expert Tips